JuliaML/MLDatasets.jl/README.md

 #### CIFAR-10

 The [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html)
-dataset consists of 60000 32x32 color images in 10 classes.
+dataset consists of 60000 32x32 RGB images in 10 classes.

+Take a look at the [sub-module](src/CIFAR10/README.md) for more information

 #### CIFAR-100